Meet the Maker

 From Robotics to Raves

-If you look closely at my booths, you’ll see industrial aluminum extrusion and components usually reserved for manufacturing or automation.
-These aren't just photo booths; they are engineered machines.
-I build and maintain every single unit myself, applying the same rigor I use to keep fleets of arcade games running across the Bay Area.
+If you look closely at my booths, you’ll see industrial aluminum extrusion and components usually reserved for manufacturing or automation, not parties.
+These are engineered machines, not just photo kiosks.
+I build and maintain every unit myself, applying the same technical standards I use to keep arcade games running across San Francisco.

 Baby's First Prototype